alexk99/the_router/bras/bras_howto_eng.md

 The information provided in this radius reply will be used by TheRouter to configure subscribers ip addresses, routes and PBR rules.

-The following attributes are used to configure a dynamic VIF (subscriber connected via a dedicated vlan)
+#### The following attributes are used to configure a dynamic VIF (subscriber connected via a dedicated vlan)

 	therouter_ipv4_addr or Framed-IP-Address
 	therouter_ipv4_mask or Framed-IP-Netmask
 	therouter_ip_unnumbered
-	therouter_ingress_cir or WISPr-Bandwidth-Max-Up
+	therouter_ingress_cir or WISPr-Bandwidth-Max-Up or Mikrotik-Rate-Limit
-	therouter_engress_cir or WISPr-Bandwidth-Max-Down
+	therouter_engress_cir or WISPr-Bandwidth-Max-Down or Mikrotik-Rate-Limit
 	therouter_subsc_ttl
 	therouter_pbr
 	therouter_subsc_proxy_arp